Look inside this $5,000 hotel suite, Charleston's most expensive, opening this weekend

-About a year after its opening, Hotel Bennett is unlocking the door to the most expensive hotel suite in Charleston.
+About a year after its opening, Hotel Bennett is unlocking the door to the most expensive guest suite in Charleston.

 The "Owner's Suite," a two-story guest room with a terrace overlooking Marion Square, is now available for bookings by request only.

-Owner Michael Bennett, whose family is the namesake for the hotel, said the suite's concept came from the idea of what it might look like if he himself were to live there.
+Owner Michael Bennett, whose family is the namesake for the King Street property, said the suite's concept came from the idea of what it might look like if he himself were to live there.

 The decor, which is mostly in indigo and white, is unique to the Owner's Suite.
-Bennett added some of his own personal items in the mix and, like in the rest of the hotel, hung artwork by Charleston artists who came into their craft around the same time Bennett was starting his business.
+Bennett added some of his own personal items in the mix and, like in the rest of the hotel, included works by Charleston artists who came into their craft around the same time he was starting his real edtate development business.

 Guests will enter the suite through a dining area for six that leads into a living room with two sitting areas, a full-size kitchen, a butler's pantry and a wine cooler.